 The advert must say:

 what the job involves (the job description)

 if you want them to have any qualifications

 what kind of checks they will need to pass before they start, for example, references, right to work in the UK and Disclosure and Barring Service (DBS) check

 Recruiting a PA can be hard, and it might take a while.
 This can be because of how much you can pay.
 You may need to negotiate depending on your budget.
 This could include when using agencies.
 They may be able to help you find someone, even if you only use them for a short time.

-It can also be difficult to find someone who is reliable, and who can work the hours you need them to.
+It can also be difficult to find someone who is reliable and can work the hours you need.
 You might need to look at the qualifications you’re asking for and your person specification.
-Decide what’s the most important to you.
+Decide what’s most important to you.
 The best PA for you might not be the person with the most experience or qualifications.